 • Is funded by the California Arts Council's Artists in Schools grant program.

-• Provides hands-on artist workshops to every K-6 public classroom county-wide.
+• Offers hands-on artist workshops to every K-6 public and Charter classroom county-wide.

 • Partners with the Plumas County Office of Education, teachers, and teaching artists.